2002 Indianapolis 500: Aftermath

 Starting with the next IndyCar Series telecast, ABC/ESPN experimented with a new on-screen graphic displaying a yellow banner or yellow symbol the instant a caution period commenced.
 The system was tied to official race control, and was utilized to avoid confusion about yellow-light conditions, similar to the graphic that had been deployed by Fox, FX, NBC, and TNT for their NASCAR telecasts beginning in 2001.

 A few weeks after the decision, Barry Green announced he was selling his share of Team Green to Michael Andretti, and would be taking a sabbatical from the sport.
 He reportedly had spent over $100,000 on legal expenses.
 Paul Tracy finished out a mediocre CART season with Green, and left the team at season's end.
 He won one race, and was voted the 2002 CART Most Popular Driver.
 During his acceptance speech, he thanked Tony George for helping him win the award, and added that the dispute strengthened his fanbase.
 "Since that whole disaster, I've become a fan favorite.
 I guess this is like my Borg-Warner Trophy."

-With CART facing financial trouble at season's end, Michael Andretti took the team, then called Andretti Green Racing and now Andretti Autosport, full-time to the IndyCar Series for 2003.
+With CART facing financial trouble at season's end, Michael Andretti took the team, then called Andretti Green, next Andretti Autosport, and currently Andretti Global, full-time to the IndyCar Series for 2003.
 Andretti Autosport has since scored five Indianapolis 500 wins -- 2005, 2007, 2014, 2016, and 2017.
 Andretti also is a partner in Bryan Herta Autosport in the 2016 race that team won.